The Eleanor Roosevelt Papers, Digital Edition > My Day

 The pilot gave us a very good view of Niagara Falls by circling above for a minute, and now I have seen the falls from the air, from underneath, on foot and in a car.
 From the air they are really beautiful and one sees the rainbow shades coming up from the water in the spray.

 Toronto is on Lake Ontario and has many charming homes.
-Mrs. Kate Aiken, who is the director of women's activities for the Canadian National Exhibition, and Mrs. R.C.
-Berkinshaw, wife of the president of the exhibition, met me at the airport and took me to Mrs. Aiken's home.
+Mrs. Kate Aitken, who is the director of women's activities for the Canadian National Exhibition, and Mrs. R.C.
+Berkinshaw, wife of the president of the exhibition, met me at the airport and took me to Mrs. Aitken's home.
 There Mrs. Ray Lawson, wife of the lieutenant-governor, and members of the press awaited me.
 I was given a very welcome cup of coffee, for by this time my 5:45 breakfast seemed a long, long way behind me.
 Even the cup of coffee I had on the plane was almost forgotten.

 After the press had had their say we went on to the exhibition.
 It is really a remarkable show.
 It is, in effect, the show windows of Canada, and people come in the millions to see and enjoy the exceptional features that fill the days during the two-weeks period that the exhibition lasts.
 I was told on every side that those responsible for the exhibition volunteered their time and worked harder than they did at their own business, but they loved it.